 The social, political, and environmental issues of the San Diego area affect architectural context at a transnational level.
-The San Diego facility takes full advantage of the opportunities present in this rapidly growing, complex, and diverse region.
-The school draws from and responds to the urgent and conflicting demands of the region.
+The San Diego facility takes full advantage of the opportunities present in this rapidly growing, complex, and diverse region, drawing from and responding to its urgent and conflicting demands.
 The San Diego facility houses an architecture-only curriculum in a complex composed of design studios with 24-hour access; a library focused on architecture, urbanism, and development; a lecture hall and gallery space; classrooms; a wood/metal shop; a digital fabrication lab; and computing facilities.

-The MSArch RED program is a three-semester studio-based program for individuals holding a professional degree in architecture (BArch, MArch, DArch, or international equivalent).
+The MSArch RED program is a three-semester studiobased program for individuals holding a professional degree in architecture (BArch, MArch, DArch, or international equivalent).
 The 12-month, 36-unit program provides hands-on professional experience in real estate project development for architects.